martsve/Fhi.ClientCredentials/Readme.md

 1. Add package 'Fhi.ClientCredentialsKeypairs' to your project

-2. In your `Program.cs` file, or if older `Startup.cs`, add the following section:
+2. In your `Program.cs` file, or if older `Startup.cs`, add the following code section (for the outgoing interfaces):

 ```cs
     var clientCredentialsConfiguration = services.AddClientCredentialsKeypairs(Configuration);